PerfectGym/developer/content/appendix/facility.md

 # Facility

-{:toc}

-## Overview

-Facility represents a facility available to your club users.
+Represents a facility available to your club users.

 ## Facility properties